Finance Watch

-Finance Watch is a European non-governmental organization that conducts research and advocacy on financial regulation.
+Finance Watch is an independent European non-profit association that conducts research and advocacy on financial regulation.
+Finance Watch develops a public interest vision for financial reform and interacts with policymakers to bring about change.
 Based in Brussels, the organization focuses on financial regulation in the European Union.

-Finance Watch was founded in 2011 by members of the European Parliament as a counterbalance to the financial lobby.
-Its mission is "to strengthen the voice of society in the reform of financial regulation by conducting advocacy and presenting public interest arguments to lawmakers and the public as a counterweight to the private interest lobbying of the financial industry".
+Finance Watch was founded in 2011 following a call by members of the European Parliament to create a counterbalance to the financial lobby.
+Its mission is "to strengthen the voice of society in the reform of financial regulation" by conducting advocacy and presenting public interest arguments to lawmakers and the public as a counterweight to the private interest lobbying of the financial industry".